Greenbelt (shopping mall): Features

-Greenbelt, located in Ayala Center, has a gross leasable area (GLA) of 250000 sqm, making it the eleventh largest shopping mall in the Philippines in terms of GLA, tied with Glorietta and Ayala Center Cebu.
+Greenbelt, located in Ayala Center, has a gross floor area (GFA) of 250000 sqm, making it the thirteenth largest shopping mall in the Philippines in terms of GFA, tied with Glorietta.
 Its lot is bounded by Legazpi Street, De la Rosa Street, Makati Avenue, Esperanza Street, and Paseo de Roxas.

 Retail Wings

 Greenbelt consists of five separate retail wings and the Ayala Museum that encloses a central garden, Greenbelt Park, which contains the Santo Niño de Paz Greenbelt Chapel and is bisected by Greenbelt Drive.
 As of 2024, Greenbelt 2 to 5 are interconnected through walkways on their respective second levels.
 The walkways also connect Greenbelt to nearby landmarks: from between Greenbelt 5 and the Ayala Museum to the De la Rosa Elevated Walkway, from Greenbelt 4 to The Landmark Makati, and from Greenbelt 2 to The Residences at Greenbelt.

 Greenbelt 1

-Prior to its temporary closure in 2024 due to a needed renovation, Greenbelt 1 featured lifestyle, food, and supply stores, as well as two cinemas and the OnStage Theater, a performing arts theater that hosted Repertory Philippines from 2002 to 2024.
+Prior to its temporary closure in 2024 due to a needed renovation, Greenbelt 1 featured lifestyle, food, and supply stores, as well as Expo Exchange exhibition hall, two cinemas, and the OnStage Theater, a performing arts theater that hosted Repertory Philippines from 2002 to 2024.
 It was also the location of The Marketplace supermarket, National Book Store and an Automatic Centre branch.

-The renovated Greenbelt 1 will feature new spaces for flagship stores.
+The reconstructed Greenbelt 1 will feature new spaces for flagship stores.